innogames/ltc/README.md

 # Description
 JMeter Control center.

-Online web-application for CI Load testing with JMeter, future replacement for Jenkins + Plugins + Jmeter combination.
-Now it is possible to  analyze JMeter test results and monitoring the running tests which were started in console mode (incl. distribution testing).
-Currently the part where is possible to run the tests is under development.
+Online web-application for CI Load testing with JMeter.
+Replacement for Jenkins + Plugins + Jmeter combination.
+Now it is possible to run, analyze JMeter test results (incl. compare different results) and monitoring the running tests which were started in console mode (incl. distribution testing).

-Currently it`s designed for integration with Jenkins.
+Could be used in integration with Jenkins CI.
 In post-job script need to include script datagenerator_linux.py which will populate database with all necessary data.
 Consist of several modules:

 1. Analyzer - build reports, analyze results and compare results with another.
 2. Online - online monitoring for running tests
-3. Controller - central part for configuration and starting tests (currently ready ~ 60%)
+3. Controller - central part for configuration and starting tests

 # [ANALYZER] Create dynamic report for tests